YaleBioImaging/yrt-pet/doc/usage/rawd_file.md

   instance, images are stored in `float32`.
 - The dimensions are ordered with the contiguous dimension last (e.g. Z, Y, X following usual 'C' conventions).
+- Just like all binary formats in YRT-PET, the numbers are stored in little-endian.